waharnum/generator-infusion/README.md

 Right now, this generates a basic scaffolding for front-end projects.
 It creates initial files in `src` and `tests` based on the supplied project name, and HTML files with Infusion linked from `node_modules`.

-It also configures the official linter setup (https://www.npmjs.com/package/eslint-config-fluid) and includes a sample `pre-commit` hook file that can be used to run the linter before all commits.
+It also configures the official linter setup (https://www.npmjs.com/package/eslint-config-fluid) and includes a sample `pre-commit` hook file for Git that can be used to run the linter before all commits.